learn-co-curriculum/python-while-loops-lab/README.md

 # use a while loop to to feed the hungry patrons with an even number
 # add the patrons with an even ticket number to the fed_patrons list
 # and remove the patrons from the line_of_hungry_patrons
-# if there are less than 17 fed_patrons, then feed the odd ticket number patrons
-# until there are 17 fed patrons
 ```

 ## Summary